midonet/midonet/docs/rest-api-specification.md

         <td>String</td>
         <td>POST</td>
         <td>No</td>
-        <td>The data layer source that this rule matches on.
+        <td>The data link layer source that this rule matches on.
 A MAC
          address in the form "aa:bb:cc:dd:ee:ff"</td>
     </tr>
     <tr>